 Existing water uses and water quality levels necessary to protect existing uses shall be maintained and protected.

-Where existing water quality exceeds levels necessary to support propagation of fish and wildlife and recreation in and on the water, that level of water quality shall nonetheless be maintained and protected unless it is found, after full satisfaction of governmental and public participation requirements, that a lower level of water quality is required in order to accommodate important economic or social development in the area in which the waters are located.
+Where existing water quality exceeds levels necessary to support propagation of fish and wildlife and recreation in and on the water, that level of water quality shall nonetheless be maintained and protected unless it is found, after full satisfaction of governmental and public participation requirements, that a lower level of water quality is necessary in order to accommodate important economic or social development in the area in which the waters are located.
 In allowing such degradation of water quality, the PUEBLO OF SANDIA shall impose the highest statutory and regulatory requirements for point sources and shall impose best management practices for non-point sources.
+The Pueblo of Sandia will evaluate high quality waters on a parameter-by-parameter basis.
+When an analysis of alternatives is conducted, if practicable alternatives are identified, then one of those alternatives needs to be selected in order for the lowering of the high quality water to be allowed.

 Where high quality waters constitute an outstanding national or tribal resource, or are of exceptional recreational or ecological significance, the water quality and uses of those water bodies shall be maintained and protected.